 Queen Victoria and Prince Albert purchased Osborne Estate in 1845.
-They demolished the existing house to make way for a larger and more extravagant holiday home.
+They demolished the existing Osborne House to make way for a larger and more extravagant holiday home.
 You might think Queen Victoria’s description of the house as ‘un-palace-like’ is amusing; but to her, the family’s rooms were personal.
-Here, the children could visit herself and Albert’s quarters without feeling like they were trespassing.
+Here, the children could visit her quarters without feeling like they were trespassing.
 For Victoria, there was a calm and casual feeling about Osborne House.
 She could relax, unhampered by the pressures of her duties in London, and spend quality time with her family.

-Thomas Cubitt designed Osborne house according to Prince Albert’s vision.
-This seaside retreat was built in the Italianate style, as influenced by Albert’s trip to The Bay of Naples in 1839.
-He wanted the palace to reflect the warm climate and fit in with his concept of island life.
+Thomas Cubitt designed Osborne House according to Prince Albert’s vision.
+This seaside retreat, off the coast of England, was built in the Italianate style, as influenced by Albert’s trip to The Bay of Naples in 1839.
+He wanted the palace to reflect the warm climate of Europe and fit in with his concept of island life.
 The sweeping terraces, traditional Italian gardens, and picturesque ocean views make it the ultimate holiday escape.

 Osborne House is not only inspired by Italian design.
 Queen Victoria’s title, Empress of India, influenced the unique style of the Durbar Wing.
 This stately part of the building was used to entertain guests and house the family of the Queen’s youngest daughter, Princess Beatrice.
 Its opulence is breath-taking, especially the intricate plasterwork and ornamental fireplace.